The openclaw runner is in beta and has not been fully tested. You may encounter bugs or unexpected behavior. Use with caution.

 How it works

-The runner sends POST requests tohttp://localhost:{port}/v1/chat/completions using the OpenAI API format.
+The runner sends POST requests to http://localhost:{port}/v1/chat/completions using the OpenAI API format.
 The port is configurable and saved in ~/.remoteagent/agents/{agentId}.json.
 The prompt is sent as a user message.
 Response chunks are streamed via server-sent events (SSE) and forwarded to Telegram as they arrive.

 Example request body sent by the runner:

-model field defaults to "default" — OpenClaw is responsible for routing that to the appropriate backend model.
+The model field defaults to "default" — OpenClaw is responsible for routing that to the appropriate backend model.

 Use cases